DuckyBoi-XD/DuckyDK-MTR-1/README.md

 | Total: | $104.34 (BASE COMPONENTS TOTAL) | $129.69 (ALL TOTAL) |
 |--------|---------------------------------|---------------------|
 ### Construction
 The DuckyDK MTR-1 was mainly made using Kicad, Fusion 360, Github and Slack.
 I made all the PCB schematics and design of the PCB in Kicad, while I made the 3D model of the case in Fusion 360.
 I used GitHub to document my process of making the project and Slack to help me answer questions.
 I spent a lot of time researching and reading through data sheets and answers to questions to figure out new things I didn't understand.
-I learnt a lot through this project and I hope people cna see and understand.
+I learnt a lot through this project and I hope people can see and understand.

 ### Credit
 Cheers to all these people for helping make this project possible.